-City Code
+Increase Landscape Requirements of City Code

-aesthetics and requirements to improve the Code requirements should be increased for required landscape for new construction of commercial or industrial buildings; commercial parking should be hidden when possible with shrubs or fencing; limit billboards or prohibit them altogether; require set backs for new construction and parking.
+There is a need to improve the visual homes and residential lots that fall into aesthetics and requirements to improve the neighborhood (residential, commercial, and industrial developments). requirements should be increased for series of proposed housing policies which required landscape for new construction of have been developed as part of the commercial parking should be hidden when possible with shrubs or fencing; limit billboards or prohibit them altogether; require set backs for new construction and parking.